-Furthermore, recent action by the IMO's Maritime Safety Committee and United States agencies indicates that cybersecurity regulations for the maritime industry are likely to be further developed in the near future in an attempt to combat cybersecurity threats.
-By IMO resolution, administrations are encouraged to ensure that cyber-risk management systems must be incorporated by ship-owners and managers no later than the first annual verification of the Company's Document of Compliance after 1 January 2021.
+On January 1, 2021, IMO Resolution MSC.
+428(98) came into force.
+This regulation is applicable to all vessels, requiring ships to include cyber risk management in their safety management systems in accordance with the International Safety Management (ISM) Code.
+This resolution further encourages flag administrations to ensure that ship owners and managers are properly addressing cyber risks.
 In February 2021, the U.S. Coast Guard published guidance on addressing cyber risks in a vessel's safety management system.
 This might cause companies to create additional procedures for monitoring cybersecurity, which could require additional expenses and/or capital expenditures.
-The impact of future regulations is hard to predict at this time.
 Our Company has already taken the necessary steps to ensure data integrity and full compliance both from the office side and on board our vessels.
 The Company is in the process of becoming fully certified for ISO27001, with the first stage already completed.
-The vessels are being monitored under the existing cybersecurity requirements, required by the IMO as well as the additional best practices by other entities.
-Each vessel has a ship-specific cybersecurity plan, and its IT and OT systems have been inventoried, in order for the relevant hazards to be identified.
+The vessels are being monitored under the existing cybersecurity requirements required by the IMO as well as the additional best practices by other entities.
+Each vessel has a ship-specific cybersecurity plan, and its IT and OT systems have been inventoried in order for the relevant hazards to be identified.

-This ship specific plan has been developed for each vessel covering the requirements according to the updated regulations as well as additional precautions to be maintained on multiple accounts.
-Detailed pieces of information have been added, pertaining to the software and cybersecurity on board and additional measures have been taken to protect the integrity of our vessels.
-Specific policies have been developed to that effect, such as cybersecurity, email usage, password, device, workstation policies, etc. Very specific guidelines have been provided to the Masters and crew members regarding their conduct when facing the authorities and what dos and don'ts should be adhered to, in order for the cyber requirements to be fulfilled at all times.
+A ship specific plan has been developed for each vessel covering the requirements according to the updated regulations as well as additional precautions to be maintained on multiple accounts.
+Detailed pieces of information have been added, pertaining to the software and cybersecurity on board, and additional measures have been taken to protect the integrity of our vessels.
+Specific policies have been developed to that effect, such as cybersecurity, email usage, password, device, workstation policies, etc. Very specific guidelines have been provided to the Masters and crew members regarding their engagement with relevant authorities in order for the cyber requirements to be fulfilled at all times.